Convex-Dev/design/cad/003_encoding/README.md

 The length MUST be at least `9` (otherwise the integer MUST be encoded as a Long).

-With the eception of the Tag byte, The encoding of an Integer is defined to be exactly equal to a Blob with `n` bytes.
+With the exception of the Tag byte, The encoding of an Integer is defined to be exactly equal to a Blob with `n` bytes.

 ### `0x0c` Character